smscommunity/sms-guide/_game/tutorials.md

 Probably too old to be useful.

 **[Any% Shines Index – 2013 (Toufool31 ft.
 Samura1man, Hiddenpower13 \| 2013)](https://docs.google.com/spreadsheets/d/1isgE_xwTIL0T4nZ3bA4af0aCJhTOv7SPFATB4mZcndg/edit#gid=0)**
 Almost certainly too old to be useful.
-Largely grandma movement.

 ## Individual Shines/Generic
 Miscellaneous tutorials for individual shines or general things like movement.
 Covering different strats per shine but sorted only by age; the older the tutorial, the more likely things are to be out-of-date.